 Agile Partner will supportively ask tough questions and help you find solutions.
 Using tools like personas to explore what your customer profiles look like will help you gain a better understanding of your potential target.
 Market research and interviews with potential customers will allow you to gauge the reaction of your intended customer base.

 We'll help you explore whether your solution answers a real social need, and whether anyone will be interested in it.
-Agile Partner's Software Factory takes ideas and rolls with them; we'll explore how your idea could actually function.
+Agile Partner's Digital Factory takes ideas and rolls with them; we'll explore how your idea could actually function.

 As you move through this process, creating and refining your MVP, you'll come across new ideas and potential obstacles that will help you pivot, refine-or completely rethink-your original solution.